-- Extra-Mural in the community: - Extra Mural has staff that work with patients in their homes. - Extra-Mural in the hospitals: - Extra Mural has staff that work in hospitals to help patients that are getting ready to be discharged.
-They work with these patients and their families to come up with a plan for getting some medical services in their own home. - Extra Mural in Long-Term Care: - Extra Mural offers services within Special Care Homes (e.g., nursing homes see section on "Long-Term Care" for full description of levels of care).
-Most often, they offer Occupational Therapy and Physiotherapy in these settings.
+Extra-Mural in the community:

+• Extra Mural has health care professionals that work with patients in their homes.

+• Extra-Mural in the hospitals:

+• Extra-Mural Liaison Nurses work with the hospital health care team, patients, and their families, to plan a safe and supported discharge from hospital to home.
+Follow-up by other Extra-Mural services may also be arranged (e.g., Occupational Therapy, Physiotherapy, Speech Language Pathology).

+• Extra Mural in Long-Term Care:

+• For those who qualify, Extra Mural offers services within Long-Term Care Homes.
+See chapter on "Long-Term Care" for full description of levels of care).
+They offer all services in Special Care Homes.
+They offer some services in Nursing Homes (e.g., Occupational Therapy and Physiotherapy are common in Nursing Homes).